tomnz/pilight/README.md

 Create a new database in your DBMS (e.g. PostgreSQL) to use for PiLight.

-Copy the settings file and make required changes (particularly set up your light parameters, and database instance):
+Copy the settings file and make required changes (particularly set up your output device, light parameters, and database instance):

     cd pilight
     cp pilight/settings.py.default pilight/settings.py